xmos/sw_usb_audio/doc/rst/quick.rst

 .. warning::

     USB Audio applications are compiled using the `XCommon CMake <https://www.xmos.com/documentation/XM-014363-PC-10/html/tools-guide/tools-ref/xcommon_cmake.html#xcommon-cmake-build-system>`_ build system.
-    The minimum XTC tools version that supports XCommon CMake is 15.3.0.
-Ensure that the firmware is compiled using XTC Tools version 15.3.0 or above.
+    The minimum XTC tools version that supports XCommon CMake can be found in the README file.
+Ensure that the firmware is compiled using the correct XTC Tools version.

 Information on using the tools, including installation, is provided in the `XTC Tools Guide <https://www.xmos.ai/documentation/XM-014363-PC-7/html/intro.html>`_.